SeanMJOBrien/UniverseOfArlandia/README.md

 they are used.

 Issues:
 - Placeables are used for arriving Airships and Spaceships.
-They can be more varried, and perhaps be made static with NWNXEE, though there appears to be limitations.
+They can be more varried (as well as the above and below deck areas for commercial travel), and perhaps be made static with NWNXEE, though there appears to be limitations as to removing them when they leave.
-- Ships of all kinds are limited to the owner PC.
+- Ships of all types are limited to the owner PC.
 Party PCs should be made cutscene invisible and forced to follow the "ship" (polymorphed PC).
-OR, failing that, an area above and/or bellow decks where they can wait and RP.
-Arty speach can be used between the owner and the rest of the party for this purpose in both cases.
+OR, failing that, an area above and/or bellow decks where they can wait and RP (this is done for commercial travel).
+Party speach can be used between the owner and the rest of the party for this purpose in both cases.
 - NWNEE offers copyArea(), which should be used to copy temlate areas.
-Currently there are simply 7 forest areas that are used over and over, and once you need an 8th for another PC they are stuck until one is vacated.
-This looks like it will be fairly simple (for someone more skilled).
+Currently there are simply 7 forest "template" areas that are used over and over, and once you need an 8th for another PC they are stuck until one is vacated.
+This looks like it would be fairly simple (for someone more skilled).
 - Troops.
 Henchmen are available at Taverns, they are static 3rd lebel fighters.
 When you return to the server they appear again, same as the day you hired them.
 TROOPS on the other hand can be equipped as you please and can be trained (you must build a Barracks in your